A young Black woman talking about something serious with an older Black woman in the park.

 Breastfeeding

-Some carbamazepine is passed to the baby in breast milk – you may breastfeed but look out for any side effects like heavy-sleeping or skin reactions.
+Some carbamazepine is passed to the baby in breast milk, but only small amounts.
+If you breastfeed whilst taking this medication, it is important to look out for possible side effects in your baby like heavy sleeping, poor feeding or skin reactions.

-Carbamazepine can have side effects that might affect your sex life.
-These include:
+Carbamazepine can have side effects that might affect your sex life, including:

 • swelling of the breasts and some milk flow (regardless of gender)